Welcome to Travis Credit Union!

 You further agree to indemnify and hold the Credit Union harmless from and against any and all loss, costs, damage, liability or expense, including attorneys' fees, which you may suffer or incur as a result of the unlawful or unauthorized use of any facsimile signature.

 Travis Credit Union is a not-for-profit, full-service, cooperative financial institution owned and directed by its members.
-It is chartered and regulated by the California Department of Business Oversight (DBO) and is insured by the National Credit Union Administration, (NCUA), an agency of the federal government.
+It is chartered and regulated by the California Department of Financial Protection and Innovation, and is insured by the National Credit Union Administration, (NCUA), an agency of the federal government.
 Membership is open to everyone who lives, works, attends school or worships in Alameda, Colusa, Contra Costa, Merced, Napa, Placer, Sacramento, San Joaquin, Solano, Sonoma, Stanislaus or Yolo Counties in California.
 Business membership is conditioned upon the business owner or the business being located and doing business in one of our eligible counties.
 Business membership may be at the discretion of the Credit Union.

 Family members of the primary member include: spouse, children, sisters, brothers, parents, grandparents, grandchildren, aunts, uncles, cousins, nieces, nephews, mother/father-in-law, sister/brother-in-law, step-family, foster and adopted children, and the surviving spouse of a person who was a member at time of death, all regardless of residency.
 Individuals living in the household of a current union member are also eligible for membership.
 Household means person living in the same residence and maintaining a single economic unit.